Are your allergies getting worse or interrupting your life?

 I don’t consider the health risks from this black mold to be any worse than the risks from any other type of mold.
 So, it’s not important to figure out the type of mold in your house before eliminating it.
 Just focus on clearing out any mold and finding ways to prevent it from coming back by addressing water leaks, humidity and flooding.

-And if you know you’ve already been exposed to mold, no need to worry it will lead to major health problems down the road.
+And if you know you’ve already been exposed to mold, no need to worry that it will lead to major health problems down the road.

 Schedule an appointment with one of our experts here.